ropensci/weatherOz/README.md

 ## A Note on API Keys

-The examples in this README assume that you have stored your API key in your .Renviron file.
-See [Chapter 8](https://rstats.wtf/r-startup.html#renviron) in “What They Forgot to Teach You About R” by Bryan *et al.* for more on storing details in your .Renviron if you are unfamiliar.
+The examples in this README assume that you have stored your API key in your .Renviron file. {weatherOz} will prompt you to set up your API keys automatically if you haven’t.
+For more information on the preferred method for setting up your API keys, see [Chapter 8](https://rstats.wtf/r-startup.html#renviron) in “What They Forgot to Teach You About R” by Bryan *et al.* for more on storing details in your .Renviron if you are unfamiliar.